Cayman Islands Cadet Corps: Officer ranks

 The following are the insignia - emblems of authority - of the British Army.
 Badges for field officers were first introduced in 1810 and the insignia was moved to the shoulder boards in 1880 for all officers in full dress.

 History

-The Cayman Islands premier has stated the desire to raise a Cayman Islands Defence Force when it can be afforded, which would make the Cayman Islands the fifth British Overseas Territory to have a locally raised army unit, but for the moment it has only the Cayman Islands Cadet Corps.
+The Cayman Islands premier having stated the desire to raise a Cayman Islands Defence Force when it could be afforded, which would make the Cayman Islands the fifth British Overseas Territory to have a locally raised army unit, but it had only the Cayman Islands Cadet Corps until the creation of the Cayman Islands Regiment in 2020.

 The CICC was established in 2001 and enacted by the Cayman Islands Cadet Corps Law of 2003.
 The First Commandant of the CICC, now retired, was Colonel Philip Hyre.
 In 2013, Lieutenant Colonel Bobeth O’Garro was confirmed as the Commandant for the CICC, thus becoming the first female Commandant to lead a Corps in the Caribbean region.

 Syllabus

 The Organisation has been modeled on the UK Army Cadet Force organisation (ACF).
 The organisation aims to provide citizenship training via military-style activities, including instruction in military knowledge, drills, leadership, public speaking, field craft, land and sea navigation, signaling, physical fitness, first aid, arms skills, and music.